Highlights of early January (7-11) 2016 trip around South Florida.

 Not to worry, the Long Pine Key Trails sit higher than surrounding areas.
 A quick out and back from Gate 4 to the first hardwood hammock (going West) was a decent compromise; it is double track the whole way.
 Look for Gate 4 a bit North and on the West side of the road from the main campground area and the Jurrasic Park looking structure.
 At the only fork, follow the trail to the left instead of back to the main road North (right); a fifth of a mile at this point.

 Derped around on https://www.nps.gov/ever/planyourvisit/anhinga-trail.htm and https://www.nps.gov/ever/planyourvisit/gumbo-limbo-trail.htm.
 Allegedly vultures will damage your vehicles.
 We did not see any, nor was this sign here 5 years ago.
 At least my dad looked fabulous in a tarp to head to our car during a rainstorm.

-Take a look at the Blowing Rocks images and you will understand the name.
-According to one of the interns that ran a quick tour, the diving is fantastic during the spring and summer.
+According to one of the interns that ran a quick tour, the diving is fantastic during the spring and summer around Blowing Rocks.

 Rented a kayak at the river side concession in Jonathan Dickinson for an hour or so to get some upper body exercise.

 Got some tennis in before checkout.
 The nearest public courts were empty at 9am.